 Kung Jaadee

-In her live storytelling performance, Kung Jaadee shares telling of a few famous Haida legends about Raven (Yaahl), the creator of the world, and their universal teachings.
+Author and storyteller Kung Jaadee shares famous Haida legends about Raven (Yaahl), the creator of the world, and their universal teachings.
 Enjoy the stories of “Raven Brings the Water,” Raven’s Brings the Light” and “Raven’s Feast.”
 She also shares some traditional Raven songs while using her drum, teaches some basic words in X̱aad Kil (Haida language), and shows her traditional regalia.
 A post-show Q & A includes a discussion about Haida culture, traditions, and history.

 “Raven causes magic…[Kung Jaadee’s] compelling delivery keeps her audience enraptured with these magical tales…a wonderful show, and perfect for two-leggeds of all ages.” —TheatreInLondon.ca